30 tools for blockchain data and live chain queries

 X402_CHANNEL_DIR | — | Directory to persist batch channel state across restarts.
 Unset = in-memory (channel lost on restart). |

-Set either ONESOURCE_API_KEY or X402_PRIVATE_KEY.
-Reload the MCP server after setting either variable (see note above).
+Under Current configuration, "Active auth method: none" means no authentication is set.
+Set one of ONESOURCE_API_KEY (API key), X402_PRIVATE_KEY (x402 on Base), or MPP_PRIVATE_KEY (MPP on Tempo) — or just run 1s_setup_check and let it walk you through it.
+Reload the MCP server after setting any variable (see note above).
 If the key still isn't reaching the server, set it as a shell environment variable directly.

 Getting 403 / wrong key active despite correct setup